connornishijima/COSTS/README.md

 ----------
 # Disclaimer

+- COSTS is still being documented, so for now this repo is useless to most other people until I write an installer for all the packages.
 - This software was written with none of the care I normally take to optimize code.
 It's ugly.
 - I'm not the hippest Python developer.
+It's 2.7, not 3.
 - I wrote this for personal use only, but I'm putting it out there to see if anyone finds it useful.

 ----------